dreadflopp/dreads_modlist_patches/README.md

 #### [QUASIPC - Qwinn's Unified Automated Self Installing Patch Compendium](http://www.nexusmods.com/skyrimspecialedition/mods/18369)
 Install the *Interesting NPCs - CACO patch* if you use *Complete Alchemy and Cooking Overhaul*.
 #### [Dread's modlist patches](https://github.com/dreadflopp/dreads_modlist_patches)
-To download, click the button Clone or download and choose download zip.
+To download, click the button *Clone or download* and choose *download zip*.
 The fomod installer will automatically select all mods you use.
 Select the tweaks you want to use.